 What should I do if my Xfinity WiFi says “connected but no internet”?

-WiFi connected, but no internet usually means your device is connected to the network but can’t actually access the internet using WiFi.
-Some common fixes are resetting your Xfinity gateway, checking for service outages, clearing your browser cache, or contacting Xfinity support.
+WiFi connected, but no internet usually means your device is connected to the network but can’t actually access the internet using Wi‑Fi.
+Common fixes: restart the device, restart your gateway from the Xfinity app, check for service outages, verify the gateway LED (blinking white/amber indicates it’s trying to connect), and confirm coax/splitters are secure.

 Why does my Xfinity keeps disconnecting?